Keros Therapeutics (NASDAQ:KROS) Sees Strong Trading Volume

 Shares of Keros Therapeutics, Inc. (NASDAQ:KROS) saw strong trading volume on Wednesday .
 2,000 shares were traded during mid-day trading, a decline of 98% from the previous session’s volume of 128,633 shares.The stock last traded at $44.10 and had previously closed at $52.58.

-Several research analysts have commented on the stock.
-Zacks Investment Research downgraded shares of Keros Therapeutics from a “hold” rating to a “sell” rating in a report on Wednesday, May 12th.
-Jefferies Financial Group reissued a “buy” rating and issued a $70.00 price target on shares of Keros Therapeutics in a report on Wednesday.
-One analyst has rated the stock with a sell rating and four have issued a buy rating to the stock.
-The company currently has a consensus rating of “Buy” and a consensus price target of $86.25.
+Several analysts have weighed in on the stock.
+Jefferies Financial Group reissued a “buy” rating and issued a $70.00 price target on shares of Keros Therapeutics in a research note on Wednesday.
+Zacks Investment Research cut shares of Keros Therapeutics from a “hold” rating to a “sell” rating in a research report on Wednesday, May 12th.
+One research analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and an average price target of $86.25.

-In other Keros Therapeutics news, insider Jennifer Lachey sold 2,650 shares of the business’s stock in a transaction on Friday, June 11th.
-The shares were sold at an average price of $50.98, for a total value of $135,097.00.
-Following the completion of the sale, the insider now directly owns 1,000 shares of the company’s stock, valued at $50,980.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Julius Knowles sold 44,816 shares of the business’s stock in a transaction on Monday, May 3rd.
-The stock was sold at an average price of $57.48, for a total transaction of $2,576,023.68.
+In other Keros Therapeutics news, insider Claudia Ordonez sold 1,000 shares of the company’s stock in a transaction dated Monday, April 12th.
+The shares were sold at an average price of $59.93, for a total value of $59,930.00.
+Following the sale, the insider now owns 1,000 shares in the company, valued at $59,930.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, Director Julius Knowles sold 11,202 shares of the company’s stock in a transaction dated Thursday, April 1st.
+The stock was sold at an average price of $58.89, for a total transaction of $659,685.78.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 116,322 shares of company stock valued at $6,541,531 over the last ninety days.
-36.10% of the stock is currently owned by insiders.
+Insiders have sold 116,322 shares of company stock worth $6,541,531 in the last quarter.
+36.10% of the stock is owned by corporate insiders.

 About Keros Therapeutics (NASDAQ:KROS)